gstanden/orabuntu-lxc/README.md

 anylinux-services.HUB.HOST.sh new lxd
 anylinux-services.GRE.HOST.sh new lxd
 ```
 The settings details are described below.
-However, the CONFIG.LXD and the CONFIG.LXD are intended to simplify running the desired LXD multi-host cluster, or alternatively, an LXC network span across multiple hosts.
+However, the CONFIG.LXD and the CONFIG.LXC are intended to simplify running the desired LXD multi-host cluster, or alternatively, an LXC network span across multiple hosts.

 Also in the /anylinux/CONFIG file select whether Oracle Linux 8.4 or Oracle Linux 7.9 containers as shown below.
 ```